 Mobile banking refers to performing a finance-related activity via a smartphone or tablet, whereas online banking is when such an activity takes place on a desktop or a laptop.
 Online and mobile banking may share many similarities, but they are not always interchangeable.

-Online banking users statistics trumped mobile banking ones for many years.
+According to our Internet usage statistics, online banking users statistics trumped mobile banking ones for many years.
 That’s simply because desktop and laptop computers preceded tablets and smartphones and we’re more used to them.
 However, by some estimates, mobile banking is already taking over.